fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applying_templates.md

 1. This message correctly applies an xsi:type to the root element.
 2. This changes the underlying type of `<FficeMessage>` to use the "FficeFC_FlightMessageType" complex type.
 3. This, in turn, through the chaining of complex type restrictions in the template schemas, means the `<flight>` element will be evaluated using the "FficeFC_FlightType" complex type.
-4. And that means that the inclusion of the `<flightRulesCategory>` element will be correctly flagged as <span style='color:green'>invalid</span> during schema validation.
+4. And that means that the inclusion of the `<flightRulesCategory>` element will be correctly flagged as <b style='color:red'>invalid</b> during schema validation.